Forest-Protocols/forest-AI/cli/README.md

 ```

 **Options:**
-- `-a, --account <file or private key>` - Private key of the caller's wallet, *if missing taken from config*
+- `-a, --account <file or private key>` - Private key of the caller's wallet, *if you omit this option, the private key is taken from config*
 - `--in-pt-register-fee <amount>` - Updates the Actor registration fee in a Protocol
 - `--actor-register-fee <amount>` - Updates the Actor registration fee in the Network
-- `--burn-ratio <percentage>` - Updates the percentage of the burn ratio
+- `--burn-ratio <percentage>` - Updates the burn ratio of FOREST fees that are burned on transfer to Treasury
 - `--max-pt <count>` - Updates the maximum Protocol count
 - `--pt-register-fee <amount>` - Updates the Protocol registration fee in the Network
 - `--revenue-share <percentage>` - Updates the revenue share